 "Gender dysphoria will remit in most prepubertal children...but not in most gender dysphoric adolescents."

 This acknowledgement raises questions regarding clinical confidence in the long-term persistence of dysphoria: if the gender dysphoria of a 9-year-old will likely remit, how confident are we that a 12-year-old will continue to experience dysphoria throughout their life to the degree that it requires medical intervention in adolescence?

 To evidence the claim that adolescent dysphoria will likely persist (and therefore does require intervention), the authors cite Smith et al. (2001) and Cohen-Kettenis and van Goozen (1997).
 These studies concern the same cohort of 22 adolescents, 20 of whom went on to surgical interventions in adulthood.
 However, neither study investigated the persistence or desistance of gender dysphoria in adolescents specifically.
 If anything, Smith et al. (2001) show that dysphoria subsided in the control group of 14 (Table 2. p.
 476), despite the more severe psychological problems reported by this group.

 Second, the study highlights how autism and feeling "different" can be mistaken for a persistent form of gender dysphoria:

 ...it can be complicated to disentangle whether the gender dysphoria evolves from a general feeling of being just “different” or a whether a true “core” cross-gender identity exists in adolescents who suffer from an autistic spectrum disorder.

-Later literature, such as the New Zealand Guidelines, fails to mention these issues.
+Later literature, such as the Waikato Guidelines, fails to mention these issues.
 Issues which could make a significant difference in decisions to undertake medical interventions.
 These omissions are further examples of clinicians not giving effect to the right to be fully informed, and future articles will cover the complexity of adolescent gender dysphoria in greater depth.